fdioDocs/vpp-docs/docs/usecases/containerCreation.rst

 As you can see, by default there is one veth interface.

-*Add to this file* so each container will have an interface for a Linux bridge and an unconsumed second interface with:
+Now you will *append to this file* so that each container you create will have an interface for a Linux bridge and an unconsumed second interface.

+You can do this by piping *echo* output into *tee*, where each line is separated with a newline character *\\n* as shown below.
+Alternatively, you can manually add to this file with a text editor such as **vi**, but make sure you have root privileges.

 .. code-block:: shell

-    ~# echo -e "lxc.network.name = veth0\nlxc.network.type = veth\nlxc.network.name = veth_link1"  | sudo tee -a cat /etc/lxc/default.conf
+    ~# echo -e "lxc.network.name = veth0\nlxc.network.type = veth\nlxc.network.name = veth_link1"  | sudo tee -a /etc/lxc/default.conf

 Inspect the contents again to verify the file was indeed modified:

 .. code-block:: shell

-    ~# cat default.conf
+    ~# cat /etc/lxc/default.conf
     lxc.network.type = veth
     lxc.network.link = lxcbr0
     lxc.network.flags = up